squallstar/support-ticketing/Readme.md

 # Notes

  * The only supported Database is **MySQL**
- * You need to create new projects via the database (we are working to implement a creation UI)
+ * You need to create new projects and users via the database (we are working to implement a creation UI)

 # Resources